Kepi: Germany

-In Nazi Germany, the brown stiff kepi (Schaftmütze) of Hitler's Brownshirt Stormtroopers (SA, Sturmabteilung) and its black version initially worn by the members of the SS (before it was replaced by a peaked cap) were derived from surplus Austrian equipment.
+In Nazi Germany, the brown stiff kepi (Schaftmütze) of the Nazi Sturmabteilung (SA) paramilitary and its black version initially worn by the members of the SS (before it was replaced by a peaked cap) were derived from surplus Austrian equipment.

 Greece

 The Hellenic Army and the paramilitary Hellenic Gendarmerie historically followed French patterns in organization, doctrine, and dress since its establishment.
 A dark blue (green for cavalry) kepi was adopted in the 1860s, and used until khaki field uniforms were introduced in 1910, whereupon it remained in use in ceremonial uniforms.
 The 1915 pattern uniform adopted a German-inspired peaked cap instead, but after Greece's entry in World War I, the Greek military was re-equipped by the French, and the kepi returned to use.
 It was retained as part of both field and ceremonial uniforms until the adoption of British-style uniforms in 1937.
 Ceremonial use continued in the No.1 gala uniform until the early 1970s.
 In the post-1974 Third Hellenic Republic, it is used exclusively by the officer instructors and cadets of the Hellenic Army Academy (in blue), by the cadets of the NCO Academy, and by the honour guards of the Ministry of National Defence (in blue).

 As a result of the historical military usage, the kepi is still widely used by uniformed marching bands in Greece.